Pre-loved shopping secrets

-Each year, thousands of people around the country bring pre-loved clothing and other goodies onto their lawns for Garage Sale Trail.
+Each year over 3 million pre-loved bargains are set free from cupboards, sheds and garages across Australia as part of the Garage Sale Trail.
 It’s your chance to find something truly unique at a fraction of the cost of buying it new.
-But separating the treasure from the trash takes time and a trained eye.
+But rooting out the best bargains takes time and a trained eye.

-Lifestyle writer and Garage Sale Trail ambassador Laura Timberlake offers her tips so you can grab some bargains.
+Lifestyle writer Laura Timberlake offers her tips.
 Laura grew up spending her weekends at garage sales, markets and op shops, and constantly challenges herself to find designer bargains for under $20.

 What 3 things do you always look for?

-1. I try and look for quality fabrics, interesting prints or colours and unusual textures.
+1. I look for quality fabrics, interesting prints or colours and unusual textures.
 It’s a lot quicker if you learn what different fabrics feel like.
 I’ve worked with textiles for so long I can usually tell if leather is real by touch!